osohq/oso/new-docs/content/any/guides/roles/rbac/index.md

 - Learn how to use roles with [SQLAlchemy](guides/roles/sqlalchemy_roles).
 {{< /ifLang >}}
-- Read more about advanced [Role-Based Access Control](learn/roles) with Oso
+- Read more about advanced [Role-Based Access Control](learn/roles) with Oso.

 {{% /callout %}}